Tadano Faun

 Tadano Faun GmbH (own spelling TADANO FAUN) is a German manufacturer of mobile cranes based in the Franconian (Bavaria) town of Lauf an der Pegnitz.
-It is a 100% subsidiary company of the Japanese Tadano Limited.
+It is a 100% subsidiary company of the Japanese Tadano.
 All Tadano all-terrain cranes are developed and produced in the plant in Lauf an der Pegnitz and then distributed across the globe by Tadano Faun GmbH’s global sales and service network.

 Also, cranes are developed and built in Lauf and then mounted on commercial truck frames.
 Tadano Faun GmbH organises the sales and services of the Tadano Group for Europe and other selected markets for the all-terrain cranes, exclusively produced by the holding company in Japan.

 History

 Company

 In 1845, Justus Christian Braun founded a foundry in Nuremberg that merged with the Ansbach vehicle factory in 1918.
-The Fahrzeugfabriken Ansbach und Nürnberg [vehicle factories of Ansbach and Nuremberg], in short Faun, were formed in this way.
+The Fahrzeugfabriken Ansbach und Nuremberg [vehicle factories of Ansbach and Nuremberg], in short Faun, were formed in this way.
 In 1986, the owners at the time, the Schmidt family, sold the company to the construction machine manufacturer Orenstein & Koppel.
-The municipal vehicle department was detached and continued as a company of the Kirchhoff Group with the plant in Osterholz-Scharmbeck running under the name of Faun Umwelttechnik [Faun environment technology].
-In 1990 the remaining part of the company was acquired by Japanese mobile crane manufacturer Tadano Ltd. Since then, the Faun GmbH has represented the manufacturing company and the Tadano Faun GmbH the sales company.
+The municipal vehicle department was detached and continued as a company of the Kirchhoff Group, with the plant in Osterholz-Scharmbeck running under the name of Faun Umwelttechnik [Faun environment technology].
+In 1990, the remaining part of the company was acquired by Japanese mobile crane manufacturer Tadano Ltd. Since then, the Faun GmbH has represented the manufacturing company and the Tadano Faun GmbH the sales company.
 In 2012, both companies merged to form the single company of Tadano Faun GmbH.